FAQ

 • Connected over 1,500 people to Preble Street Health Services

-• Connected over 100 Veterans with emergency housing assistance and over 90 Veterans and their families to safe, permanent housing
+• Connected over 500 Veterans and their families to housing support

-• Continued serving 85 tenants at Preble Street Housing First programs
+• Served 85 tenants at Preble Street Site-based Housing First programs

-The impact of just one Housing First program alone is astounding.
-Logan Place, the original Housing First program in Maine, provides apartments and 24-hour supportive services to chronically homeless people in Portland.
+The impact of just one Site-based Housing First program alone is astounding.
+Logan Place, Maine’s first Housing First program, provides apartments and 24-hour supportive services to chronically homeless people in Portland.
 On March 24, 2005, the day Logan Place opened, the number of people using the city overnight shelter decreased for the first time in 20 years.
-Logan Place not only makes a demonstrable difference in the city’s overcrowded emergency shelters but also saves the community money, relieves stress on Portland’s emergency system, and improves individual lives.
+Logan Place, and all of Preble Street’s Site-based Housing First programs, makes a demonstrable difference in the city’s overcrowded emergency shelters, saves the community money, relieves stress on Portland’s emergency system, and, most importantly, delivers important individual outcomes that improve people’s lives.
 An independent study one year after Logan Place opened showed the following outcomes for tenants:

 • 67% fewer emergency room visits